 About Diabetes (diabetes mellitus)

-It is just as important to remember that while diabetes cannot be cured, it can be treated, controlled and managed.
+It is just as important to remember that while there is currently no cure for diabetes, it can be treated, controlled and managed successfully.

-The main symptoms of diabetes in children and adolesecents are
+The main symptoms of diabetes in children and adolescents are

 - Weight loss